 - a.
-Rehabilitation and enhancement plans shall be primarily the responsibility of the applicant.
-If the applicant has no practicable alternative, according to E below, Practicable Alternative Test, to locating within the stream, pond, lake, riparian zone, or buffer area, the Forest Service has agreed to provide assistance in the preparation of the plan, to the greatest extent possible. - b.
-Rehabilitation and enhancement plans shall be prepared by qualified professionals, such as fish or wildlife biologists. - c.
-All plans shall include an assessment of the physical characteristics and natural functions of the affected stream, pond, lake, and/or buffer zone.
-This assessment shall include hydrology, flora, and fauna. - d.
-Plans shall include plan view and cross-sectional, scaled drawings; topographic survey data, including elevations at contour intervals of at least 2 feet, slope percentages, and final grade elevations; and other technical information shall be provided in sufficient detail to explain and illustrate:
+Mitigation Rehabilitation and enhancement plans shall be primarily the responsibility of the applicant.- If the applicant has no practicable alternative, according to E below, Practicable Alternative Test, to locating within the stream, pond, lake, riparian zone, or buffer area, the Forest Service has agreed to provide assistance in the preparation of the plan, to the greatest extent possible. - b.
+Mitigation Rehabilitation and enhancement plans shall be prepared by qualified professionals., such as fish or wildlife biologists. - c.
+All plans shall include an assessment of the physical characteristics and natural functions of the affected stream, pond, lake, and/or buffer zone.- This assessment shall include hydrology, flora, and fauna.

-- (1) Soil and substrata conditions, grading and excavation, and erosion and sediment control needed to successfully rehabilitate and enhance the stream, pond, lake, and buffer zone. - (2) Planting plans that specify native plant species, quantities, size, spacing, or density; source of plant materials or seeds; timing, season, water, and nutrient requirements for planting; and where appropriate, measures to protect plants from predation. - (3) Water-quality parameters, construction techniques, management measures, and design specifications needed to maintain hydrologic conditions and water quality. - e.
-A 3-year monitoring, maintenance, and replacement program shall be included in all rehabilitation and enhancement plans.
-At a minimum, a project applicant shall prepare an annual report that documents milestones, successes, problems, and contingency actions.
-Photographic monitoring shall be used to monitor all rehabilitation and enhancement efforts. - f.
-A project applicant shall demonstrate sufficient fiscal, administrative, and technical competence to successfully execute and monitor a rehabilitation and enhancement plan. - (1) The Director may require the owner of the property to sign a contract with the County for enforcement of the Rehabilitation and Enhancement Plan.
-Such contract shall be executed within thirty (30) days after approval is granted, provided, however, that the Director may grant time extensions due to practical difficulty.
-The Director shall have the authority to execute such contracts on behalf of the County.
-If a contract is required, no building permit shall be issued for the use covered by the application, nor construction commence, until the executed contract is recorded on the real property records of Wasco County and filed in the County Journal.
-Such contract shall not restrict the power of subsequent administrative action, with or without conditions.
-Such contracts shall be enforceable against the signing parties, their heirs, successors, and assigns by Wasco County by appropriate action in law or suit in equity for the benefit of public health, safety and welfare. - (2) A bond, in a form acceptable to the Director or, upon appeal or review, by the Commission or County Court or a cash deposit from the property owner(s) or contract purchaser(s) in such amount as will assure compliance with the Rehabilitation and Enhancement Plan may be required.
-Such bond or deposit shall be posted before any building permits will be issued or construction may commence.
+- d.
+Plans shall include plan view and cross-sectional, scaled drawings; topographic survey data, including elevations at contour intervals of at least 2 feet, slope percentages, and final grade elevations; and other technical information shall be provided in sufficient detail to explain and illustrate: - (1) Soil and substrata conditions, grading and excavation, and erosion and sediment control needed to successfully rehabilitate and enhance the stream, pond, lake, and buffer zone. - (2) Planting plans that specify native plant species, quantities, size, spacing, or density; source of plant materials or seeds; timing, season, water, and nutrient requirements for planting; and where appropriate, measures to protect plants from predation. - (3) Water-quality parameters, construction techniques, management measures, and design specifications needed to maintain hydrologic conditions and water quality. - e.
+A minimum 3-year monitoring, maintenance, and replacement program shall be included in all mitigation rehabilitation and enhancement plans.- At a minimum, a project applicant shall prepare an annual report that documents milestones, successes, problems, and contingency actions.
+Three years after an aquatic area or buffer zone is rehabilitated or enhanced, at least 75 percent of the replacement vegetation shall survive.- The project applicant shall monitor the replacement vegetation and take corrective measures to meet this guideline. -Photographic monitoring shall be used to monitor all rehabilitation and enhancement efforts. - f.
+A project applicant shall demonstrate sufficient fiscal, administrative, and technical competence to successfully execute and monitor a mitigation rehabilitation and enhancement plan. - (1) The Director may require the owner of the property to sign a contract with the County for enforcement of the Rehabilitation and Enhancement Plan.- Such contract shall be executed within thirty (30) days after approval is granted, provided, however, that the Director may grant time extensions due to practical difficulty.- The Director shall have the authority to execute such contracts on behalf of the County.- If a contract is required, no building permit shall be issued for the use covered by the application, nor construction commence, until the executed contract is recorded on the real property records of Wasco County and filed in the County Journal.- Such contract shall not restrict the power of subsequent administrative action, with or without conditions.
+Such contracts shall be enforceable against the signing parties, their heirs, successors, and assigns by Wasco County by appropriate action in law or suit in equity for the benefit of public health, safety and welfare. - (2) A bond, in a form acceptable to the Director or, upon appeal or review, by the Commission or County Board of Commissioners or a cash deposit from the property owner(s) or contract purchaser(s) in such amount as will assure compliance with the

+Rehabilitation and Enhancement Plan may be required.- Such bond or deposit shall be posted before any building permits will be issued or construction may commence.